Design Arno’s life

 - legs for walking and cycling

-- ! wind - still fuzzy on how and where to use
+- ! wind — still fuzzy on how to harvest and where to use

 - ! solar cells — needs supporting equipment and functioning supply chains for spare parts